-The screenshot shows the 'Failsafe inputs' configuration table.
+The screenshot shows the 'Failsafe inputs' configuration window.
 The 'Type of signal' dropdown for I0.0 is set to 'Input'.
 The 'Shape/Level' dropdown for I0.0 is set to 'Static'.
-The dropdown for I0.3 is also set to 'Static'.
+The 'Shape/Level' dropdown for I0.3 is also set to 'Static', which is highlighted with a blue selection bar.